 Ayvaunn Penn is a graduate of the Master of Fine Arts Playwriting Program at Columbia University where she had the honor of being the School of the Arts Dean’s Fellowship recipient for the playwriting class of 2018.
 She is also a lyricist, composer, and director.
-Most recently, she made her directorial debut at Signature Theatre — one of New York’s most prestigious off-Broadway theaters — and has served as assistant director to two-time Tony Award winner Ruben Santiago-Hudson at the Billie Holiday Theatre and Golden Globe winner Regina Taylor at the Tony Award winning Goodman Theatre.
+Most recently, she made her directorial debut at the Tony Award-winning Signature Theatre and has served as assistant director to two-time Tony Award-winner Ruben Santiago-Hudson at the Billie Holiday Theatre and Golden Globe winner Regina Taylor at the Tony Award winning Goodman Theatre.

 Prior to attending Columbia University, she earned a Master of Arts in Theatre with a double concentration in acting and playwriting at Louisiana Tech University.
 There, she was honored with: the 2015 Lula Mae Sciro Award for Theatre Excellence, the 2015 Arthur W. Stone Playwright Award, and also won first place in the graduate level research symposium for her presentation on Shakespeare’s use of metre to define relationships between characters as well as portray a character’s nature.
 Her undergraduate degree was completed at Austin College with a Bachelor of Arts in English.